STILL / WATERS /

 TIDESPACE TALKS

-Tidespace is hosting a series of talks by local authors with new books out, for whom the significance of ‘Place’ and the relationship to the natural world is formative.
+Tidespace hosts a series of talks by regional authors with new books out, for whom the significance of ‘Place’ and the relationship to the natural world is formative.
 From the hills and tides of Solway’s Galloway to the Fjords and volcanic mountains of Iceland, each author reveals the physical and cultural landscape that defines their modern rural life.

 Sarah Thomas